 In 1941, at the time of the attack on Pearl Harbor, the battleship USS Colorado was located at the naval base in San Diego, California, and thus went unscathed.

-Between 1947 and 1972, the mountain goat, not native to Colorado, was introduced to the state.
+Between 1947 and 1972, the mountain goat was introduced to Colorado.

 In 1949, Jolly Rancher candy, a brand known nationally, originated in a Colorado factory in Golden.

-On April 1, 1954, President Dwight Eisenhower signed a law that moved for the creation of a U.S. Air Force Academy.
+On April 1, 1954, President Dwight Eisenhower signed a law that paved the way for the establishment of the U.S. Air Force Academy.

 On September 11, 1957, a plutonium fire occurred at the Rocky Flats Plant, resulting in significant plutonium contamination of surrounding populated areas.